The Plus-Size Mattress Guide: The Best Beds for Heavy Sleepers You Can Buy Online

 TRIAL PERIOD LENGTH: 100 nights, you must sleep on the mattress for at least 21 days before initiating a return

 RETURNS & WARRANTY: In the event of a return, you will be refunded the full product price of the mattress less the value of any discount, interest accrued and/or shipping charges.
 Purple mattresses have a 10-year warranty; in the event of a defect, the customer is responsible for to-and-from shipping charges and any inspection costs associated with repairs or replacements.
-The cover is warrantied for 2 years, and the customer would pay any transportation, handling and inspection costs in the event of a repair or replacement.
+The cover is warrantied for two years, and the customer would pay any transportation, handling and inspection costs in the event of a repair or replacement.